Bangiso/Dropwizard_helloWorld/README.md

 $java -jar target/HelloWorld-1.0-SNAPSHOT.jar serve hello-world.yml

-Once the application is up an running you can use postman UI to make your requests.
+Once the application is up and running you can use postman UI https://www.getpostman.com/downloads/ to make your requests.

 POST json format on the path /hello-world